-- (b) whether the firm brought the issue promptly to the FSA's attention; - (c) the firm's past history, management ethos and compliance culture; - (d) steps that the firm has taken or is taking to address the issue. - (9) The impact that use of the FSA's own-initiative powers will have on the firm's business and on its customers.
-The FSA will take into account the (sometimes significant) impact that a variation of permission may have on a firm's business and on its customers' interests, including the effect of variation on the firm's reputation and on market confidence.
-The FSA will need to be satisfied that the impact of any use of the own-initiative power is likely to be proportionate to the concerns being addressed, in the context of the overall aim of achieving its regulatory objectives.
+- (b) whether the firm brought the issue promptly to the FCA's attention; - (c) the firm's past history, management ethos and compliance culture; - (d) steps that the firm has taken or is taking to address the issue. - (9) The impact that use of the FCA's own-initiative powers will have on the firm's business and on its customers.
+The FCA will take into account the (sometimes significant) impact that a variation of permission may have on a firm's business and on its customers' interests, including the effect of variation on the firm's reputation and on market confidence.
+The FCA will need to be satisfied that the impact of any use of the own-initiative power is likely to be proportionate to the concerns being addressed, in the context of the overall aim of achieving its statutory objectives.

-Limitations and requirements that the FSA may impose when exercising its section 45 power
+Limitations and requirements that the FCA may impose when exercising its section 55J and 55L powers

-- 8.10 When varying Part IV permission at its own-initiative under its section 45 power (or section 47 power), the FSA may include in the Part IV permission as varied any limitation or restriction which it could have imposed if a fresh permission were being given in response to an application under section 40 of the Act. - 8.11 Examples of the limitations that the FSA may impose when exercising its own-initiative power in support of its enforcement function include limitations on: the number, or category, of customers that a firm can deal with; the number of specified investments that a firm can deal in; and the activities of the firm so that they fall within specific regulatory regimes (for example, so that oil market participants, locals, corporate finance advisory firms and service providers are permitted only to carry on those types of activities). - 8.12 Examples of requirements that the FSA may consider including in a firm's Part IV permission when exercising its own-initiative power in support of its enforcement function are: a requirement not to take on new business; a requirement not to hold or control client money; a requirement not to trade in certain categories of specified investment; a requirement that prohibits the disposal of, or other dealing with, any of the firm's assets (whether in the United Kingdom or elsewhere) or restricts those disposals or dealings; and a requirement that all or any of the firm's assets, or all or any assets belonging to investors but held by the firm to its order, must be transferred to a trustee approved by the FSA.
+- 8.10 When varying Part 4A permission at its own-initiative under its section 55J power (or section 55Q power), the FCA may include in the Part 4A permission as varied any limitation or restriction which it could have imposed if a fresh permission were being given in response to an application under section 55A of the Act. - Examples of the limitations that the FCA may impose when exercising its own-initiative variation power in support of its enforcement function include limitations on: the number, or category, of customers that a firm can deal with; the number of specified investments that a firm can deal in; and the activities of the firm so that they fall within specific regulatory regimes (for example, so that oil market participants, locals, corporate finance advisory firms and service providers are permitted only to carry on those types of activities). - 8.11A Under its section 55L power (or section 55Q power), the FCA may, at any time and of its own initiative, impose on an authorised person such requirements as it considers appropriate. - Examples of requirements that the FCA may consider imposing when exercising its own-initiative power in support of its enforcement function are: a requirement not to take on new business; a requirement not to hold or control client money; a requirement not to trade in certain categories of specified investment; a requirement that prohibits the disposal of, or other dealing with, any of the firm's assets (whether in the United Kingdom or elsewhere) or restricts those disposals or dealings; and a requirement that all or any of the firm's assets, or all or any assets belonging to investors but held by the firm to its order, must be transferred to a trustee approved by the FCA.

-Cancelling a firm's Part IV permission on its own initiative
+Cancelling a firm's Part 4A permission on its own initiative

-- 8.13 The FSA will consider cancelling a firm's Part IV permission using its own-initiative powers contained in sections 45 and 47 respectively of the Act in two main circumstances: - (1) where the FSA has very serious concerns about a firm, or the way its business is or has been conducted:
+- 8.13 The FCA will consider cancelling a firm's Part 4A permission using its own-initiative powers contained in sections 55J and 55Q respectively of the Act in two main circumstances: - (1) where the FCA has very serious concerns about a firm, or the way its business is or has been conducted;